 - 12 soft taco-sized tortillas, flour or corn

 - Chopped cilantro

-- Brush the grill grates with a neutral tasting, high smoke point oil (corn, vegetable, canola, etc.) before you turn it on.
+- Once marinated, brush the grill grates with a neutral tasting, high smoke point oil (corn, vegetable, canola, etc.) before you turn it on to prevent sticking.
 Heat the grill to medium-high heat (in the 400-450°F range).
-Once heated, add the steak in a single layer and allow it to cook with the lid closed for about 7-10 minutes, before flipping over and cooking for another 7-10 minutes on the other side.
+Once heated, add the steak in a single layer and allow it to cook over direct heat with the lid closed for about 7-8 minutes.
+Then flip it over and cook for another 7-8 minutes on the other side.

-- To check for doneness, insert an instant read meat thermometer about 1/2" into the thickest part of the steak.
-You'll want the temperature to reach 145°F for about a medium-rare doneness.
-Because skirt steak is a thin cut of meat, you don't have to worry too much about the temperature rising after it's removed from the grill.
+- To check for doneness, insert an instant read meat thermometer midway into the thickest part of the steak.
+You'll want the temperature to reach 130-135°F for medium-rare doneness and up to 145°F for medium doneness.

-- Take the steak off the grill and allow to sit for just a minute or two.
+- Take the steak off the grill and place it on a plate or cutting board.
+Tent the top with aluminum foil to cover and allow it to rest for 10 minutes.
 Meanwhile add tortillas to the grill and let them heat until grill lines begin to form.
 Flip and repeat on the other side, and then remove.

-- Using a sharp knife, cut the steak into thin slices diagonally against the grain.
-You can use these strips as-is for the tacos, or cut into smaller chunks to cut down on any chewiness as you bite into the tacos.
+- Using a sharp knife, cut the steak into thin slices against the grain.
+You can use these strips as-is for the tacos, or cut them again into smaller chunks if you prefer.

 - Top tortillas with carne asada and all your favorite toppings.